RoyRin/ripple_bench/README.md

 2. evaluate the finetuned model on WMDP and on the safe dataset
 2. Construct a synthetic dataset, using Ekdeeps reasoning, with examples of functions

+Our goal is to:
+1. be extra precise about what we want
+2. formalize the problem of unlearning to the ELM setting
+3.